How to Manage Multiple Instagram Accounts Professionally

 When browser tools are not enough for Instagram

-Browser-profile tools can still be useful for desktop work, support tasks, and some web flows.
+Browser-profile tools still have a place in desktop work, support tasks, and some web flows.
 They are not the full answer when the core workflow happens inside the Instagram app.

 That is where many teams misdiagnose the problem.
 They keep comparing browser brands when the actual limitation is that the operation now needs device-level separation.